dfinity/portal/docs/tutorials/hackathon-prep-guide/3-exploring-the-backend.md

 stable var counter = 0;
 ```

 Next, the code defines a public function called `get()`.
-The function is modified with the keyword `query`, which defines that calls to this function will use a query call.
+The function is modified with the keyword `query`, which defines calls to this function will use a query call.
 A query call is used for querying information from a canister's method.
 This tutorial will go into further detail on query calls in the section [query and update calls](#query-and-update-calls).
 This function simply returns the value of the `counter` variable.

 ```motoko
 public query func get() : async Nat {